WEC-Sim/WEC-Sim/source/code_structure.rst

 These default values can be overwritten by the user, for example, the end time of a simulation can be set by entering the following command: ``simu.endTime = <user specified end time>``.

 Available simulation properties, default values, and functions can be found by typing ``doc simulationClass`` in the MATLAB command window, or by opening the ``simulationClass.m`` file in ``//WEC-Sim/source/objects`` directory by typing ``open simulationClass`` in MATLAB Command Window.

+Refer to the following section for more information about WEC-Sim `Simulation Features <http://wec-sim.github.io/WEC-Sim/advanced_features.html#simulation-features>`_.

 Wave Class
 ~~~~~~~~~~~